mushcatshiro/CS-basics/Software Engineering/aws/IAM.md

-# IAM
+# Identity Access Management

-> TODO seems unstructered

-Idendentity Access Management.

-Root user creates users and groups.
-In AWS groups can only contain users, no groups.
-Access in AWS is managed by policies and attaching them to IAM identities or AWS resources.
-These policies defines permission and evaluated when a request is made.
+## Terminology

+Principal is a human user or workload that can make request for an action on AWS.
+After authentication it can be granted permanent or temporary credential to make request to AWS.
+IAM and root users are permanent and roles are temporary credentials.

+Authorization essentially is a check of the policies.
+AWS denies by default.
+Defaults are override if there is explicit allow (identity or resource based).
+Then Organization SCP, IAM permission boundary or session policy overrides the allow (all must agree to allow).
+Policies are attached IAM identities or AWS resources.
 Policies are usually in JSON format except access control list.
 There are 6 types of policies

 - identity based policies
 - resource based policies: S3 bucket policies and IAM role policies